 Music streaming is on the rise.
-Thus, streaming services and record labels struggle to keep track of billions of music streams occurring every day and pay the proper royalties to the music right holders.
+Thus, streaming services and record labels struggle to keep track of billions of streams occurring on a daily basis and pay the proper royalties to the music right holders.

-Legitary provides a solution to audit streaming data and detect eventual fraud.
-We give you the ultimate tool to gain control over your royalties and bring fairness and transparency to royalty accounting.
+Legitary provides a technical solution based on machine learning to audit streaming revenues and detect eventual fraud.
+We give you the ultimate tool to gain control over your streaming data and consequently, control over your royalties:

-Our algorithm is patented, peer-reviewed and proven with real data from an industry leader.
+Our method is patented, scientifically peer-reviewed and validated with real data from industry leaders.
 In an extensive simulation study the Legitary algorithm uncovered more than 92% of accounting fraud instances in royalty statements.

 Peter is professor of Statistics at Vienna University of Technology with a research focus on robust statistics and high-dimensional data mining.

-Günter has over 20 years of experience in the music industry, running a digital music distribution company and the HD Vinyl project.
+Günter has over 20 years of experience in the music industry, running the digital music distribution company Rebeat GmbH and HD Vinyl.

 Who we are